slatedocs/slate/source/includes/sending_funds/_payments.md

 author | long integer | The ID of the user who created the payment modified | string | The date that the payment was last modified, in the UTC timezone.
-Format: "YYYY-MM-DDTHH:MM:SSZ" updated_by | string | The ID of the user who last updated the payment
+Format: "YYYY-MM-DDTHH:MM:SSZ" updated_by | string | The ID of the user who last updated the payment remote_transaction_id | string | The transaction id provided by the mobile network operator.
+This will only be available once the payment is completed.

 ## Creating a new Payment